SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In rust, struct declarations use the keyword struct.
 Both struct delcarations and initializations in rust use a very assoc-array like syntax. struct User { username: String, ...}
+Tuple structs are either 'tuples with a name which can be instantiated' or 'structs with anonymous but ordered fields'.

 ### Tagged unions

 A tagged union can hold a value that could take on several different but fixed types.
 A tagged union can be thought of as a type that has several "cases", each of which should be handled correctly when that type is manipulated.
-What rust calls enums is more properly a tagged union
+What rust calls enums is more properly a tagged union.

+### impl

+Rust allows implementing methods or associated functions for structs and tagged unions (enums) via the impl keyword For any impl block, we may indicate that we only want to implement it for something whose generics either are of a certain type or implement certain traits.

 ### Classes & objects